lunarmodules/ldoc/doc/doc.md

 template.
 In `config.ld` they may also be `true`, meaning use the same directory as the configuration file.
   - `merge` allow documentation from different files to be merged into modules without explicit @submodule tag

-These only appear in `config.ld`:
+_These only appear in `config.ld`:_

-  - `description` a project description used under the project title
+  - `description` a short project description used under the project title
+  - `full_description` when you _really_ need a longer project description
   - `examples` a directory or file: can be a table
   - `readme` or `topics` readme files (to be processed with Markdown)
   - `pretty` code prettify 'lua' (default) or 'lxsh'
   - `charset` use if you want to override the UTF-8 default (also @charset in files)
+  - `sort` set if you want all items in alphabetical order
   - `no_return_or_parms` don't show parameters or return values in output
-  - `backtick_references` whether references in backticks will be resolved
+  - `backtick_references` whether references in backticks will be resolved.
+Happens by default when using Markdown.
+When explicit will expand non-references in backticks into `<code>` elements
   - `plain` set to true if `format` is set but you don't want code comments processed
   - `wrap` ??
   -  `manual_url` point to an alternative or local location for the Lua manual, e.g.